 Revision Tip 6 – Visualise

 Visualisation.
 This is an Neuro-Linguistic Programming (NLP) tip that I’ve used to great effect to motivate myself to get some work done.
 Imagine yourself doing the revision, and doing it well.
 Clearly visualise it in your mind.
 See yourself revising and enjoying it, it’s going well.
-See it in as much detail as you can, what else can you see or hear, what does it feel like to be study well.
+See it in as much detail as you can; what else can you see or hear?
+What does it feel like to be studying well?

 Revision Tip 7 – Slash that Screen Time

-Cut that screen time, avoid your phone, tablet or computer after 7pm.
-The type of bright white light used as a base for all screens is very stimulating to the brain and will make it harder to get to sleep, which is the last thing you need when you want quality studying time tomorrow.
+Cut that screen time; avoid your phone, tablet or computer after 7pm.
+The type of bright white/blue light used as a base for all screens is very stimulating to the brain, and will make it harder to get to sleep, which is the last thing you need when you want quality studying time tomorrow.
 If you can’t face turning those mobiles and tablets off, then at least make sure their turned to night-mode.
 There are apps you can download too.